WXGopher/gopher-notes/notes/[Notes]Learn_Cpp.md

 ##### CH6.1 Size of

-The sizeof operator can be used on arrays, and it will return the total size of the array (array length multiplied by element size).
+The `sizeof` operator can be used on arrays, and it will return the total size of the array (array length multiplied by element size).
 Note that due to the way C++ passes arrays to functions, this will **not** work properly for arrays that have been passed to functions!
-​

     void printSize(int array[])
     {
     std::cout << sizeof(array) << '\n'; // prints the size of a pointer, not the size of the array!